 Travis CI supports open-source projects as well and offers a free plan for the same.
 Open source users get unlimited builds and 3 concurrent jobs for free!
 Travis CI also offers enterprise-grade access control fully utilizing access permissions from GitHub and GitHub Enterprise.
 Therefore, giving you access at a granular level for builds and projects.

 Additionally, Travis CI gives you the option to scale up capacity on-demand, so you can run just one build or a thousand!
 It is also integrated with your customized build setup, such as Docker, or you can use its inbuilt environment as well, giving you the means to fully control libraries and services for every build.
 Also, it integrates well with GitHub and GitHub Flow for merging code, and Github enterprise for source code management.

 Did you find what you were looking for?

 Minimizing the chance of introducing errors while developing software is where the concept of automation and execution of scripts comes into light.
-In order to make your DevOps process dependable and repeatable the process of continuous integration, delivery and deployment are crucial.
-It can be hard to pick a tool that can be the perfect match for your project, it is also likely that no single tool can fulfil all the requirements.
+In order to make your DevOps process dependable and repeatable the process of continuous integration, delivery and deployment is crucial.
+It can be hard to pick a tool that can be the perfect match for your project, it is also likely that no single tool can fulfill all the requirements.
 But there are a plethora of open-source CI/CD tools out there that can surely improve the DevOps cycle for you!
-It can be hard to compare tool s against one another, but with careful consideration, a suitable one can be found.
+It can be hard to compare tools against one another, but with careful consideration, a suitable one can be found.